ami-GS/ami-GS.github.io/_posts/2018-02-05-openHPC-w-k8s.markdown

 The requirements bellows are used in my environment.
 I believe other software versions would work as well.

 - OpenHPC(warewulf) v1.3.3
-- CentOS7.4 (both master and client nodes)
+- CentOS7.4 (both master and client nodes, included in OpenHPC 1.3.3)
-- Kubernetes
+- Kubernetes1.5 (CentOS7.4 default)

 ## Procedure
 ### Install on master